edeleastar/tutor/readme.md

 ~~~
 ├── course.md: high level summary of course
 ├── credits: list of contributors
-├── mbignore: list of contributors
+├── mbignore: list topics to include from the course web
 ~~~

-The remainder is a list of `topics` folders:
+The remainder is the `topics` folders:

 ~~~
 ├── topic-01